Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Character groups

 and if $G$ is a torus, then

-These can be derived from the computation of étale cohomology of abelian varieties combined with the trace formula, or from Steinberg's formula for tori; see for instance~\cite[Th.\,15.1, Th.\,19.1]{milne-ab} for the case of abelian varieties and~\cite[Prop.\,3.3.5]{carter} for the case of tori.
+These can be derived from the computation of the étale cohomology of abelian varieties combined with the trace formula, or from Steinberg's formula for tori; see, for instance,~\cite[Th.\,15.1, Th.\,19.1]{milne-ab} for the case of abelian varieties and~\cite[Prop.\,3.3.5]{carter} for the case of tori.

 We now recall from \cite[Sommes trig.,\,1.4]{SGA4_1-2} the \emph{Lang torsor} construction and the basic properties of the associated character sheaves.
-There is an exact sequence of commutative algebraic groups\footnote{\ Note that it is here that the assumption that $G$ is connected plays a role, since in general the image of the morphism $x\mapsto \Frob_k(x)\cdot x^{-1}$ is contained in the connected component of the neutral element.}
+There is an exact sequence of commutative algebraic groups\footnote{\ Note that it is here that the assumption that $G$ is connected plays a role, since in general the image of the morphism $\mathfrak{L}$ is equal to the connected component of the neutral element.}